 If you would like to try Lumity for yourself, you can find all the details on the link, below.

 If you use this code LUMITYX20, this will give you a 20% discount.
-Plus, Lumity currently have an offer on their Skin Discovery Kit – get their gift set (worth £28) for free when subscribing to our supplements in August (click here for more info).
+Plus, Lumity currently has an offer on their Skin Discovery Kit – get their gift set (worth £28) for free when subscribing to our supplements in August (click here for more info).

 This post may also include a few affiliate links.
 Thank you for reading my post.
 I hope you enjoyed it.
 If you have any questions, please let me know in the comments.